Open SaaS Review 2026: Best Free SaaS Boilerplate

 Rating: 4/5

 Open SaaS is an outstanding value — free, complete, and production-ready.
+Stripe billing, admin panel, AI integration, blog, and analytics together represent weeks of custom implementation that other boilerplates charge $149-$599 for.
 The Wasp trade-off is the only significant concern.
-If you evaluate Wasp and it fits your team's workflow, Open SaaS is the best free SaaS boilerplate available.
+If you evaluate Wasp and find it fits your workflow, Open SaaS is the best free SaaS boilerplate available in 2026.

 Check out this boilerplate